moodlebox/container-images/captive-portal/README.md

 # captive-portal image

-Offspot image to trigger a *captive-portal-like* web UI on WiFi connection to inform users about our main content URL
+Image to trigger a *captive-portal-like* web UI on WiFi connection to inform users about main content URL.

 ## Dependencies